rolypolytoy/S1/Electron Column/README.md

 ![image](https://github.com/user-attachments/assets/835b41cd-3f02-43fb-acfb-7acf996b3898)

-The CAD files of the Wehnelt cylinder are in .FCstd format [here](https://github.com/rolypolytoy/S1/blob/main/Electron%20Column/CAD/WehneltCap.FCStd) and in .step format [here](https://github.com/rolypolytoy/S1/blob/main/Electron%20Column/CAD/WehneltCap.step).
+The CAD files of the Wehnelt cylinder are in .FCStd format [here](https://github.com/rolypolytoy/S1/blob/main/Electron%20Column/CAD/WehneltCap.FCStd) and in .step format [here](https://github.com/rolypolytoy/S1/blob/main/Electron%20Column/CAD/WehneltCap.step).
 This needs to be held at **-5150 Volts.**

 The anode's code in SEM.py is:
 ```python